Sheppard, Camille E.

 Ms. Sheppard’s academic achievements culminated in her graduating cum laude from University of Florida.
 She also received Book Awards in Adversary Systems and Florida Criminal Procedures.
 Book awards are given to the students who receive the highest grade in the course and reflects a mastery of the subject matter.
 Ms. Sheppard was particularly proud of her receipt of these awards because they were in the areas of state and federal criminal procedure.
 The Book Award for Florida Criminal Procedure was awarded to her by Professor George Dekle.

 During her law school years, Ms. Sheppard availed herself of a number of diverse employment opportunities.
-In addition to her work at University of Florida, she worked as an intern for Ashley Myers, a board-certified family lawyer at McCorvey and Myers.
+In addition to her work at University of Florida, she worked as an intern for Ashley Myers, a board-certified family lawyer.
 She also interned in Washington D.C., for Congresswoman Kathy Castor after her first year of law school.
 Her work with Congresswoman Castor included researching legislative issues, attending Congressional hearings and briefings, and assisting in the preparation of floor statements and other remarks for the Congresswoman.

 Ms. Sheppard’s legal education would not have been complete without a clerkship at the firm.
 During her clerkship, Ms. Sheppard assisted in the preparation of trial memorandums, proposed jury instructions, and sentencing memorandums.
 She also learned the intricacies of writing appellate briefs, which require great attention to detail and an understanding of complex legal issues.